 And, let’s be honest.
 We’re a little vain.

-White labeling SEO services would mean the SEO reseller would get all the credit, while we did all the footwork.
+White labelling SEO services would mean the SEO reseller would get all the credit, while we did all the footwork.
 Our team wouldn’t get any recognition for their hard work, and that’s a real kick in the teeth when you’re passionate about what you do.

 Not only that, but we would miss out on the invaluable testimonials, positive word-of-mouth, and case studies that raise our brand’s awareness, improve our online reputation, and prove the value of our services.